FabricMC/yarn/CONVENTIONS.md

 Use `@link`, `@linkplain` and `@see` tags to refer to other parts of the code.

+### Game Content Capitalization

+When describing content in the game itself, do not use capitalization.
+For example, the following is incorrect:

+> The quick Snow Fox jumped over the tamed Wolf.

+The following is acceptable:

+> The quick snow fox jumped over the tamed wolf.

+In order to hint that the description references the game's content, inline links may be used.

 ## Mojang names

 **Do not use names from Mojang's obfuscation maps.**